To navigate the Fairview Cemetery pages, use the menu dropdown at the top of each page

 That same year, Marks' farm at Elk Grove was taken over by a gang headed by John C. Mabray or Maybray.
 In spite of Marks' local reputation for honesty, the Mabray Gang were nothing more than a bunch of swindlers.
 Perhaps the 65 year old Marks' judgement had suffered from the chronic liver disease he developed around 1908 or he just forgot the cardinal rule that you can get away with a hell of a lot in Council Bluffs, Iowa unless you mess with the locals.
 In any case, the Mabray gang bilked an estimated five million dollars off crooked gambling games and fixed races and boxing matches held at the Ranch.
 After one jockey was killed for refusing to throw a race, the United States Attorney moved in and indicted 84 gang members in what Maurer called a "purge."
 Those caught in the sting included pugilists Clarence Glass, Clarence and Harry Forbes, and Ed McCoy; wrestlers and steerers Ed Leach, Tom Robison, George "Ole" Marsh, and Bert Shores; and horse jockey Willard Powell.
 Charges were brought against Marks as well although a local jury acquitted him of any wrong- doing.

 Five years after the Mabray indictment Benjamin Marks died at the age of 71 at his Council Bluffs home on Vine Street from the liver ailment in spite of the fact he was not known to drink much alcohol.
 Although the resident Minister was absent from the proceedings, Marks' funeral services were held at the Broadway Methodist Church, a faith he apparently converted to in the last few weeks of his life.
 According to Council Bluffs undertaker Ben King, it was "one of the most terrific funerals Council Bluffs ever had."
 Benjamin Marks was then buried in the city's Fairview Cemetery on the bluffs overlooking the Missouri River Bottoms.
 Other than Mary, Marks' was also survived by a daughter, another source said sister, named Josephine who lived in Waukegan.
+After the funeral, Mary Marks sold her local assets and moved to Kansas City, then Denver and Florida, and finally settled in Los Angeles.
+About 20 acres of their Elk Grove estate was purchased by Wallace Benjamin and Company who intended on dividing the land into lots for the Lakoma plat of Manawa while most of the contents of the house were auctioned off.

 Three years later in 1928, the year the Manawa Park Resort closed its gates for good, Mary Marks died from diabetes in Los Angeles just a few days shy of her 72nd birthday.
 Her body was shipped back to Council Bluffs and funeral services were held at the Broadway Methodist Church before her burial beside Benjamin.
 A half-sister of Mary's in Chicago named Ida Gregson contested the disposition of the estate estimated at $25,000.
 Although the court ruled against Mrs. Gregson's claims, in the end she received the lion's share of the money.
 Other beneficiaries from Mary's will included $500 to the Broadway Methodist Church, a smaller amount to the Christian Home Orphanage in Council Bluffs still in operation today as Children's Square U.S.A., her half-brother John McMullen of Omaha received $1000 while his daughter Irma got $500, Rex Wightman of Sidney, IA. got $200, and $500 went to Mary O'Neill, manager of the millinery department at John Beno's department store in downtown Council Bluffs.